{{flagHref}}

 Chemical Properties Description

-• Acidity and Alkalinity: Nickel reacts with both acids and bases, producing soluble salts.
+• Acidity and Alkalinity: When it reacts with acids and bases, it forms soluble salts, which makes it useful in several industrial applications.

-The following table provides an overview of the physical properties of nickel:
+Here is a table summarising the physical properties of nickel:

 Property